-While all Performance Standards are applicable to this investment, IFC's environmental and social due diligence indicates that the investment will have impacts which must be managed in a manner consistent with the following Performance Standards ☑ PS1: Assessment and Management of Environmental and Social Risks and Impacts PS2: Labor and Working Conditions PS4: Community Health, Safety and Security □ PS7: Indigenous Peoples Please justify non-applicable PS here.
+☑ PS6: Biodiversity Conservation and Sustainable Management of Living Natural Resources

+☑ PS8: Cultural Heritage

+Please justify non-applicable PS here.
 For corporate investment projects with undefined assets or undefined use of proceeds, use this textbox to describe treatment of potential risks and/or impacts associated with PS 3 to 8.

+STATE OF A D ID 26600

 Project ID 36699

-International Environmental and Social Review Summary
+Environmental and Social Review Summary

-Finance Corporation 6/1/2015 9:50:02 AM
+Finance 6/1/20159:50:02 AM

-or at te time 1.0 Confidential
+Confidential